fhery021/KataLeanOn/README.md

 Each branch represents one Kata.

+Run the application with the following:
+> gradlew run

+On windows
+> .\gradlew.bat run

 ## 🥋 Tic-Tac-Toe Kata

 - The exercise involves developing a Tic-Tac-Toe game strictly adhering to the TDD rules.